Zum Inhalt

 Description

-Enter the task of the integration in the description.
-Why is it set?
+In the description, enter the purpose of the integration.
+Why is this being implemented?
 What does this integration do?

-The link to the provider's privacy policy belongs here.
-You can usually find this when you go to the provider's website.
+This is where you should include the link to the provider’s privacy policy.
+You can usually find this by visiting the provider’s website.

 What data is collected?

 Exactly what data is collected?
-Just the IP?
-Or also click data, browser data, logins, behavior and much more?
-Find out exactly from the provider of the script and enter as precisely as possible what happens to the data.
-This is the only way to obtain informed consent from your visitors.
+Just the IP address?
+Or also click data, browser data, logins, user behavior, and more?
+Check with the script provider for details and describe as precisely as possible what happens to the data.
+This is the only way to ensure your visitors give informed consent.

 For what purpose is the data collected?

-Why do you collect this data?
-What do you want to do with it?
+Why are you collecting this data?
+What do you intend to do with it?
 Conversion optimization?
-Improve the user experience?
-Or just to implement a shopping cart function?
+Improving the user experience?
+Or simply to implement a shopping cart feature?

-Where the data is processed.
-Here not only the address of your office applies, but also where the server is located.
-Please also bear in mind that you are currently not allowed to transfer data to unsafe third countries.
-Providers that export data to the USA are probably not legally possible at present (as of 29.09.2020).
+Where is the data processed?
+This refers not only to your office address but also to the location of the server.
+Please also note that you are currently not permitted to transfer data to non-EU countries.
+Providers that export data to the U.S. are currently likely not legally permissible (as of September 29, 2020).

 All cookies and storage elements set by the script are listed here.
-You can enter additional elements manually, as the automatic scan cannot always find all data.
-For example, the scanner cannot find any data for a logged-in status.
-The database maintained manually by CCM19 does not necessarily have to be complete - always check the data carefully.
+You can manually add additional items, as the automatic scan cannot always find all data.
+For example, the scanner cannot find data for a logged-in state.
+Even the database maintained manually by CCM19 may not be complete—always check the data carefully.

 Name